-Project: “Join the Party!”
-Membership Drive
+“Join the Party!”
+Host a Membership Drive

 By organizing a membership drive, Chapters can invite more young people to “join the party” and become a member in this global coalition.
 Every year, on March 25th, the WYA celebrates its birthday.
-Chapters across the region can organize a membership drive on or around that date to encourage others to sign the WYA Charter.
+Chapters across the region can organize a membership drive on or around that date to encourage others to stand up for dignity and sign the WYA Charter.
 The Chapter in North America with the most newly gained members in conjunction with the annual membership campaign will be featured on the website and their project presented at the International Solidarity Forum in New York City.

-Curriculum outlines and discussion topics are available for Chapters to read and discuss the fundamental ideas behind WYA’s mission and how these ideas relate to freedom, solidarity, culture and the history of international movements.
+Learn about and discuss the fundamental ideas behind WYA’s mission and how these ideas relate to freedom, solidarity, culture and the history of international movements.
 Chapter members who wish to lead these discussions must first complete the Certified Training Program and receive the original Track A curriculum.
 If you are interested in receiving this training, please contact email@example.com.

 Chapters run on the creativity and initiative of young leaders in conjunction with a sponsoring faculty member or administrator from the school.
 Chapters can be organized within an existing club, group, or organization and can also begin as a new entity within a school or university.
 Each Chapter must have a faculty advisor who communicates directly with the North American Director.